 2. Choose a Blogging Platform

 Though there are many free blog hosting solutions out there such as Blogger, Tumblr, Medium, etc., I prefer going with WordPress – either the self-hosted one (WordPress.org) or the hosted version (WordPress.com).
-Many people get confused with WordPress.org and WordPress.com (the two favors of WordPress).
-The first one is a self-hosted version, where in you will be hosting WordPress on your own server whereas the second option is to host it over at WordPress.com, a commercial enterprise owned by Automattic, a company started by Matt Mullenweg – the founding developer of WordPress and staffed by full-time developers, designers, and support engineers.
+Many people get confused with WordPress.org and WordPress.com (the two flavors of WordPress).
+The first one is a self-hosted version, wherein you will be hosting WordPress on your own server whereas the second option is to host it over at WordPress.com, a commercial enterprise owned by Automattic, a company started by Matt Mullenweg – the founding developer of WordPress and staffed by full-time developers, designers, and support engineers.

 Though the self-hosting WordPress costs a little bit of money and requires some technical knowledge, it will give you much more control and flexibility over your site and content.
 Although I would recommend WordPress any day, it is hard for me to recommend one flavor over the other – it all depends on what amount you are willing to invest and how much technical knowledge you possess or wish to learn.
 Let us now move on with the self-hosted version for the sake of this post and sticking to the values.

 If you are serious about establishing authority and making money from your blog, you must register a custom domain name (such as google.com, facebook.com, antonyagnel.com) for your blog.
 Don’t choose a very long domain name as people should be able to remember your domain name effortlessly.
 Also, if you are targeting a specific topic or niche, you can register a domain name which is keyword rich.
 For example, if you are going to post about cooking & recipes you can register a domain name such as foodieblogger.com, sweetopia.com, yummyparadise.com, etc. By just having a look at these domain names we can understand what these blogs are going to be about.